Modern Slavery statement

 We know that our supply chain presents the greatest risk of Slavery and Human Trafficking so our relationship with suppliers is a critical part of our commitment to eliminating modern slavery.

-The Company’s Procurement Service leads on procurement activities for both itself and clients through both the use of CCS frameworks and undertaking bespoke procurements where the goods and /or services required cannot be sourced centrally.
-Our engagement with suppliers includes the following:
+The Company’s Procurement Service leads on procurement activities for both UKSBS and clients, through both the use of CCS and other public sector frameworks, and undertaking bespoke procurements where the goods and /or services required cannot be sourced centrally.

-• UKSBS is currently incorporating the newly revised SQ content that has been issued under PPN 03/24, which relates to PPN 02/23 (replacing PPN 03/22) for all open competition above threshold procurements for both UK SBS and its clients to which PPN03/24 contains Government mandated Modern Slavery selection criteria.
+• UKSBS successfully incorporated and used the revised SQ content that has been issued under PPN 03/24, which relates to PPN 02/23(replacing PPN 03/23) for all open competition above threshold procurements, for both UK SBS and its clients, to which PPN03/24 contains Government mandated Modern Slavery selection criteria

-• Working with the Cabinet Office Procurement Policy Working Group on a new MSA assessment tool that DSIT and DESNZ will be considering for incorporation once cross Government departmental agreement is reached.
+• The UKSBS procurement service will be further working with the CO PPWG on a new MSA assessment tool, and will be further providing consultative critique and feedback that DSIT and DESNZ will be considering for incorporation once cross Government departmental agreement is reached, which currently still remains at large.

 Internal Operations